Skip to main content

 How Atherton Compares

-Palo Alto's tiered protection thresholds (11.5″–15″ DBH depending on species) create one of the most nuanced permitting landscapes on the Peninsula.
-Native oaks trigger at just 11.5″ DBH, while most other species aren't regulated until 15″.
+Palo Alto's tiered protection thresholds (11.5″–15″ trunk diameter depending on species) create one of the more complex permitting systems on the Peninsula.
+Native oaks trigger at just 11.5″ trunk diameter, while most other species aren't regulated until 15″.
 That species-specific layering is more complex than San Jose's flat 12″ threshold but less restrictive than Mountain View, which protects oaks and redwoods at just 4″.

 Heritage canopy pruning is a major recurring need in Palo Alto's older neighborhoods like Professorville and Old Palo Alto.
 Similar demand exists in Atherton and Woodside, though estate-scale lots there add crane-access complexity that pushes trimming costs 20–40% higher.